-The communications from HL are many and varied, and we've focused on those which relate directly to the important decisions you need to take.
+We've focused here on those communications which relate directly to the important decisions you need to take.
 We've assessed whether the communications to you are fit for purpose and properly consider your likely characteristics, needs and objectives.
 We've focused on the clarity of the communication including its visual appearance.